gatsbyjs/gatsby/docs/docs/starters.md

 ## Community starters

 Community starters are created and maintained by Gatsby community members.

-> Learn [how to make a starter](/contributing/create-a-starter/) in the Gatsby contributing docs.

 Looking for a starter for a particular use case?
 Peruse starters that have been submitted to the [Starter Library](/starters/)